souffle-lang/souffle-lang.github.io/pages/docs/relations.md

 ```
 defines the relation `A` that contains pairs of numbers.
 The first attribute is named `x` and the second attribute is named `y`.
 Attributes have a type which is specified by an identifier followed by a colon after the attribute name.
 In the above example, the type is a `number`.
 The type-checker of Soufflé will infer the type of variables using the attribute types of relations.

+Identifiers follow the C++/C standards except that a question mark may appear anywhere:
+- The identifier can only be composed of letters (lower or upper case), numbers, or the question mark and underscore characters.
+That means the name cannot contain whitespace, or any symbols other than underscores or question marks.
+- The identifier must begin with a letter (lower or upper case), an underscore, or a question mark.
+It can not start with a number.

 ## Relation Representation in Souffle
 Relations can be represented using different internal data structures in Soufflé, each exhibiting different performance characteristics.
 By default, the B-tree is used to store tuples of a relation.
 However, this default representation can be overridden by users, by specifying a relation qualifier for an alternative representation.
 Currently, the possible data structures are B-tree, Brie, and Eqrel (for equivalence relations).